-From light-as-air crepes to seafood bouillabaisse and rich steak tartare, Sydney has a lot of to offer in its French restaurants.
-Here’s our ranked list of where to get your Gallic on Sydneyside, so you can get so-Frenchy-so-chic without even having to don your gumboots.
+From light-as-air crepes to seafood bouillabaisse and rich steak tartare, Sydney has a lot of to offer the Francophile.
+Here’s our ranked list of where to indulge your Gallic side in Sydney, so you can get so-Frenchy-so-chic any day of the week.

 To experience not just France, but Paris during the Belle Époque, head to Hubert in the CBD.
 From the candlelit tables and old-fashioned tunes to the carefully crafted cocktails and beautiful food, as soon as you sit down you’ll be planning your next visit.

 It's all about the atmosphere at Felix, from the floor-to-ceiling tile work (including some saucy frescoes, if you look up) to the bentwood chairs and polished brass.
 The menu of bistro classics is deceptively simple but for the most part beautifully executed.

 Chippendale’s latest French eatery is all about giving punters that classic-French bistro experience.
 There is pâté en croûte de grand-père Henri and French onion soup also dedicated to the chef's grandfather.
 Plus, escargots (snails), king crab thermidor, and a classic melted goat’s cheese salad.